JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 ## D. Unhandled Exceptions & Crashes

-Inside the controller, the exception are handled by the framework.
-But you should be aware that the exception can occurs somewhere else, which could come from a low level exception (such as OutOfMemoryException) or some place not yet protected by some try/catch.
+Inside the controller, the exception is handled by the framework.
+But you should be aware that the exception can occur somewhere else: it could come from a low-level exception (such as OutOfMemoryException) or someplace not yet protected by some try/catch.

 Exception thrown in Startup.cs does not get caught, so let's simulate an exception there:

 ![10](images/10.png)

 When an application crashes with an unhandled exception, it won't recover by itself.
 When deployed into an environment, a crash process would require a manual intervention to restart it, unless you have a service manager (eg. Windows Service Manager).
 You have to consider two scenarios though:
-- if the issue happens after run for a long time, a restart of the service could temporarly "fix" it (eg. System Out of Memory).
+- if the issue happens after running for a long time, a restart of the service could temporarily "fix" it (eg. System Out of Memory).
 The service can carry to run while a fix is made for the original issue.
-- if the issue happens when the service starts, it could make your service manager / orchestrator to infinitely loop on restarts; since the issue originates from bad code or due to bad config (this is likely to happen after a deployment / when application starts), it won't recover by itself.
+- if the issue happens when the service starts, your service manager/orchestrator could loop infinitely on restarts; since the issue originates from bad code or due to bad config (this is likely to happen after a deployment or when the application starts), it won't recover by itself.
 To mitigate this, you can catch the exceptions and let the process runs but doing nothing (in our example, it would not start any HTTP listening at all)

 In Startup.cs: